 - After receiving your application we will contact you within one week between 8am and 5pm, Monday to Friday.
 Please ensure you provide us with the best contact details for us to do this.

 - Arrange a field visit to the premises where the horse will be kept.
-The field visit is to ensure that the horse has a warm, safe environment with a suitable size stable if appropriate and adequate grazing with no barb wire fencing.
+The field visit is to ensure that the horse has a safe environment with adequate stabling and turnout for his needs.
 We are not looking for perfection but good husbandry and common sense.

-- Once the contract has been exchanged and the rehoming fee received by the TRC you can make the arrangements for transporting the horse.
+- Once the contract has been exchanged and the re-homing fee received by the TRC you can make the arrangements for transporting the horse.
 You will be responsible for the cost of transport and for all the costs of keeping the horse thereafter.

 - You and your new horse will be visited by a TRC Field Officer within the first three months of the loan and thereafter six monthly.

-Please phone 01524 812649 to find out more about loaning a horse from the TRC.
+Please call 01524 812649 to find out more about loaning a horse from the TRC.